 If you are unsure about the state of your roof, give us a call at Tony William.
 We offer no-charge roofing inspections to give you an accurate evaluation you can trust.
 Having a professional climb on to your roof is the best way to gauge the current quality of your roofing.

 Shingles blown off in a storm or damaged by a fallen tree will need to be replaced quickly.
-If you see missing shingles on your roof or notice broken material in your yard, call Tony William for an inspection and repair.
+If you see missing shingles on your roof or notice broken material in your yard, call Tony William for an inspection.
 Don’t wait for further wind and water damage to penetrate into the underlying roof structure.

 Shingles can be damaged from wind, snow removal and falling debris.
 Broken or missing shingles can allow water to penetrate under roofing materials leading to leaks and other serious damage.
 In Calgary, hail is a major cause of roofing damage, so if your home has been hit by a major storm, it’s a good idea to get an inspection.
 It’s likely you’ll be covered against hail and other weather damage by your home owner’s insurance.
 You will need to know the date of the storm to be covered by insurance, so make sure you make a record of when the damage occurred.